PavanRangani/docs/docs/prd/tasks/tasks.md

 #### RACI Roles

 Dropdown of Clarius Employees.
-Users associated withSec the family of Entity is shown first.
+Users associated with the family of Entity is shown first.
 For such users, it shows the word `Client Team` as secondary information in dropdown and users are alphabetically sorted.

 Responsible : Mandatory.
 Multiple users can be added.